 With access to a long coastline across the Adriatic Sea and about a 1000 islands, your Croatia itinerary is bound to take you off the mainland.
 This post covers some of the best islands in Croatia that travel bloggers recommend.
 Their recommendations cover some known and smaller gems: best islands to visit from Dubrovnik, Split, Zadar, and Rijeka.
 There are popular ones likes Brac, Hvar, and Krk as well as some off-the-beaten-track ones as well as Vis and Ugljan.
 Hvar and Vis were part of my two weeks in Croatia, and I enjoyed both with my family.

 There are some islands easier to access from Zadar and Split while others fit the schedule from Dubrovnik more easily.
 Whichever Croatian islands you choose to be part of your trip, the blue waters of Adriatic Sea, sunshine and good food await you.
+Make sure to try some of the local Croatian food dishes from the coast and the islands!

 Best islands in Croatia to visit from Dubrovnik